getsentry/sentry-docs/docs/clientdev/overview.rst

 .. describe:: sentry_key

-    The public key which should be provided as part of the SDK configuration.

-.. describe:: sentry_secret

-    The secret key which should be provided as part of the SDK configuration.
+    The sentry key which should be provided as part of the SDK configuration.

-    .. note:: You should only pass the secret key if you're communicating via secure communication to the server.
-Client-side behavior (such as JavaScript) should use CORS, and only pass the public key.

 A Working Example
 -----------------